-KEEP THIS PORTION FOR YOUR RECORDS

-DETACH AND RETURN THIS PORTION
+KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY

-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+HIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED. --- --

-THE ST. JOI E COMPANY Tì ie Boar d of Directors recommends you vote "FOR" the following g director no minees: 1. .
-Election of Directors Nominees for a one-year term of office expiring at the 2017 Annual Meeting or when his or her successor is elected and qualified: For Against Abstain 1a.
-Cesar L. Alvarez Board of Directors recommends you vo ote "FOR" Fo r Against Abstain 1b.
-Bruce R. Berkowitz ollowing proposal: 1c.
-Howard S. Frank Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the 2016 fiscal year.
-The Board of Directors recommends you vote "FOR" the following proposal: 1d.
-Jorge L. Gonzalez 1e.
-Stanley Martin 1f.
-Thomas P. Murphy, Jr. 1g.
-Vito S. Portera . - Approval, on an advisory basis, of the corof our named executive officers. mpensation E: Such other business as may properly c neeting or any adjournment thereof. ome before Yes No Please indicate if you plan to attend this meeting. cactly as your name(s) appear(s) hereon.
-When sig sign.
-If a corporation or partnership, please sign in h.
-Joint owners sh ould each sign pe rsonally.
-All Si gnature [PLEASE SIGN WITHIN BOX] Date] Signature (Joint Owners) [PLEASE SIGN WITHIN BOX] Date
+The Boar E COMPANY d of Directors recommends you vote "FOR" the d irector nominees: 1.
+Nor 201 ninees for a one-year term of office expiring at the 8 Annual Meeting or when his or her successor is ted and qualified: For Against Abstain 1a.
+Cesar L. Alvarez The Board of Directors recommends you vote "FOR" the 1b.
+Bruce R. Berkowitz following proposal: For Against At ostain 1c.
+Howard S. Frank 2.
+Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the 1d.
+Jorge L. Gonzalez 2017 fiscal year.
+1e.
+James S. Hunt The Board of Directors recommends you vote "FOR" the For Against At following proposal: ostain 1f.
+Stanley Martin 3.
+Approval, on an advisory basis, of the compensation of 1g.
+Thomas P. Murphy, Jr. our named executive officers.
+1h.
+Vito S. Portera The Board of Directors recommends you vote 1 1 Year 2 Years 3 Years Ab year on the following proposal: ostain Ple ase inc licate if you plan to attend this meeting.
+Yes No Approval, on an advisory basis, of the frequency of future advisory votes on the compensation for our named executive officers.
+NOTE: Such other business as may properly come before the meeting or any adjournment thereof. ers sho ninistrator, or other fiduciary, please give full title as such.
+Joint ase sign in full corporate or partnership name by authorized

+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date

-Ta ble of Contents Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.
-The House and Hong outcinent and Himada Report are available at WWW.proxy voicieons.
-THE ST. JOE COMPANY THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL MEETING OF SHAREHOLDERS MAY 17, 2016 The shareholder(s) hereby appoint(s) Bruce R. Berkowitz and Jorge L. Gonzalez, or either of them, as proxies, each with the power to appoint his
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report are available at www.proxyvote.com.

+E25612-P89839

+THE ST. JOE COMPANY

+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL MEETING OF SHAREHOLDERS May 25, 2017

-The shareholder(s) hereby appoint(s) Bruce R. Berkowitz and Jorge L. Gonzalez, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of The St. Joe Company that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 10:00 AM, Central Daylight Time on May 17, 2016, at Sharks Tooth Golf Club, 2003 Wild Heron Way, Lake Powell, Florida 32413, and any adjournment or postponement thereof.
+The shareholder(s) hereby appoint(s) Bruce R. Berkowitz and Jorge L. Gonzalez, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of The St. Joe Company that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 10:00 a.m., Central Daylight Time on May 25, 2017, at the Watercolor Inn, 34 Goldenrod Circle, Santa Rosa Beach, FL 32459 and any adjournment or postponement thereof.

 The shares represented by this proxy, when properly executed, will be voted as directed by the shareholder(s).
-If no such directions are made, this proxy will be voted "FOR" the director nominees in proposal 1 and "FOR" proposals 2 and 3 all as described on the reverse side.
+If no such directions are made, this proxy will be voted "FOR" the director nominees, "FOR" proposals 2 and 3 and "1 YEAR" on proposal 4, all as described on the reverse side.
 If any other matters properly come before the meeting, the persons named in this proxy will vote in their discretion.
 This proxy will revoke all prior proxies signed by you.